FSA enrollment: A complete guide

-- Hiring -- If your new job offers an FSA, you’ll have the opportunity to enroll within 30 days of your hire date.
+Hiring — If your new job offers an FSA (companies with more the 50 employees typically do), you’ll have the opportunity to enroll within 30 days of your hire date.

-- Initial Enrollment -- If your employer is setting up a new FSA plan, you’ll have time to enroll depending on when they complete the setup.
+Initial Enrollment — This would be possible if your employer decided to set up a new FSA plan for its employees outside of open enrollment.
+In this case, you’ll have time to enroll depending on when they complete the setup.

-- Qualifying Life Event -- If a major event occurs that could change your spending habits, like the birth of a child or marriage, you can enroll at that time.
-You usually have 30-60 days after the event, but check with your provider to make sure.
+Qualifying Life Event — If a major event occurs that could change your spending habits, like marriage or the birth of a child, you can enroll or adjust your contribution limit at that time.
+You usually have 30-60 days after the event, but it’s recommended to confirm with your provider.

 READ MORE: FSA vs HSA: What’s the difference?